jan-web/jan-web/README.md

 Here are some ideas to get you started:

-- 🌱  I’m currently learning Vue 3
+- 🌱  I’m currently learning React

 ### Languages and Tools: